charissar/movie-diversity/README.md

 - final_movies_df.csv: data used for analysis
 - analysis: EDA and modeling
 - slides: results as presented on Feb 2 2018

+A blog on the topic was [posted to Medium and can be found here](https://medium.com/@charissaromana/using-data-science-to-dig-into-diversity-in-hollywood-7790c164e442).